-xR2RML An [R2]RML extension to include mapping functionalities targeted at hierarchical (NoSQL) data structures [14, 15].
-These advanced functionalities include (i) nested term maps (for addressing hierarchical relationships), (ii) collections and lists, and (iii) combining multiple query languages (for addressing, e.g., a JSON record saved in an RDB).
+xR2RML An [R2]RML extension to include mapping functionalities targeted at hierarchical (NoSQL) data structures [13, 14].
+These advanced functionalities include (i) nested triplemaps (for addressing hierarchical relationships), (ii) collections and lists, and (iii) combining multiple query languages (for addressing, e.g., a JSON record saved in an RDB).

-FunUL An R2RML extension to include data transformations in the form of JavaScript snippets, and support for CSV data sources [11].
+FunUL An R2RML extension to include data transformations in the form of JavaScript snippets, and support for CSV data sources [10].
 The presented work poses a set of eleven requirements for mapping languages, applied to generating RDF graphs from CSV files.

-SPARQL-Generate An alternative mapping language using a SPARQL-like syntax to describe the mapping [12].
+SPARQL-Generate An alternative mapping language using a SPARQL-like syntax to describe the mapping [11].
 It has extensible support for different data sources and data transformations.
 The presented work poses seven functional and non-functional requirements.

-YARRRML A notation using YAML1 to provide a user-friendly way to describe mapping rules [10] which can be translated into RML (or other) mapping rules.
+YARRRML A notation using YAML to provide a user-friendly way to describe mappings [9].
+The mappings described in YARRRML can be translated into RML mappings.